-Major, Minor, Elective credit.
+233. PSYCHOLOGY OF LEARNING/FOUR CREDITS Major, Minor, Elective credit.
 Prerequisite: PSY 100 or the permission of the instructor.
 A study of the learning process, both through the examination of the experimental literature and through the completion of laboratory exercises.
-Lecture and Laboratory.
+Lecture and laboratory.
 Fall Term.

-236. THEORIES OF PERSONALITY AND EMOTIONAL DISTURBANCES/THREE CREDITS

-Major, Minor, Elective credit.
+236. THEORIES OF PERSONALITY AND EMOTIONAL DISTURBANCES/THREE CREDITS Major, Minor, Elective credit.
 A study of theories of personality and the research that supports those theories.
 Students will take some personality questionnaires and incorporate this material into a summary of some aspect of their personalities.
 Offered once a year in either Fall or Spring Term.

-280. HEALTH PSYCHOLOGY/THREE CREDITS

-Major, Minor, Elective credit.
+\280.
+HEALTH PSYCHOLOGY/THREE CREDITS Major, Minor, Elective credit.
 The aims of this course are to understand the psychological factors involved in health and in illness, to study interventions to help people get over illness and stay well, and to consider the health care system and its policies.
 Finally, a sample of the popular literature on the mind-body issue as it relates to health will be considered relative to the existing scientific literature.
+Meets GEP Health & Wellness requirement.
 Offered in Fall or January Term.

-281. YOGA AND STRESS MANAGEMENT/ FOUR CREDITS
+\281.
+YOGA AND STRESS MANAGEMENT/ FOUR CREDITS

 GEP, Elective credit.
 This course will study stress management from the perspectives of western science and the eastern practice of yoga.
 A portion of the class will include study of scientific findings concerning stress and its management, some study of yoga philosophy, and a consideration of the existing scientific studies of yoga.
 Another portion of the class will involve practice of yoga postures and methods of breathing.
+GEP for Health and Wellness requirement.
 Non-European/non-Anglophone.

-GEP, Major, Minor, Elective credit.
+\299H.
+INTERDISCIPLINARY HONORS COURSE GEP, Major, Minor, Elective credit.
 This course is team taught by members in two departments and is open to Nisbet Honors Program participants and to others who meet Honors Program guidelines.
 All students registering for these courses must register not only through the Honors Program but also with their adviser and the Registrar's Office.

 302. PSYCHOLOGY OF WOMEN/THREE CREDITS Major, Minor, Elective credit.
 A study of gender comparisons in behavior.
-Selected topics include theories of female development, femininity, masculinity, and androgyny, gender comparisons in personality, adjustment, abilities, achievement, motivation, language, biological influences, sexuality, violence against women, and cross-cultural perspectives.
+Selected topics include theories of female development, femininity, masculinity, and androgyny, gender comparisons in personality, adjustment, abilities, achievement, motivation, language, biological influences, sexuality, violence against women, and crosscultural perspectives.
 Offered Spring Term.